colabcoding/colabcoding.github.io/gallery/README.md

-# Image Gallery (4x4 Grid)
+# Activity Photos

-This gallery dynamically loads all images from the `images/` folder.
+This gallery dynamically loads all images from the `gallery/` folder.

 <style>
   .gallery {